SAP-samples/launchpad-service-samples/README.md

 # Title
-Developing a Shell Plugin for SAP Fiori Launchpad on SAP Cloud Platform, Cloud Foundry environment with SAP Business Application Studio
+Developing a Shell Plugin for SAP Fiori Launchpad service on SAP BTP (Multi-Cloud environment) with SAP Business Application Studio
 ## Description
 Developers can extend the functionality of SAP Fiori Launchpad using Shell Plugins.
 The concept of plugins allows SAP Fiori implementers to hook into the Launchpad Shell and add new elements like menu items, custom footers, header extensions and many more.
 I will show you how to extend your SAP Fiori Launchpad on SAP Cloud Platform, Cloud Foundry environment via a HTML5 Application/Shell Plugin managed by SAP Cloud Platform, Cloud Foundry environment.